univox-students/docs/docs/development/index.md

     The certbot implementation is buggy, and we are looking for permanent solution.
 For now, you will have to manually update the certificate.

+### 6. Media Management
+The images of the website are served by [Cloudinary](https://cloudinary.com), an external media management service.
+This is to optimise the speed of building the website.

 ### Docker
-Everything listed above could be built using [the Docker engine](https://www.docker.com).
+With the exception of media management, everything listed above could be built using [the Docker engine](https://www.docker.com).
 Therefore, the only thing you have to install for development is the Docker engine.
 Once this is installed, you can run suitable commands to install the remaining website parts for local development/production.

 !!! warning